Asset Protection Trusts

 Asset protection trusts are strongest financial protection planning tools against creditors, lawsuits and judgments.
 An asset protection trust can also help deter a lawsuit before it even begins as well as make for favorable outcomes of settlement negotiations.
 As a personal wealth protection tool, or an estate planning vehicle, these types of trusts are where you’ll find the most peace of mind for your financial future.

 What is an asset protection trust?
-Here is an in-depth definition.
+Here is an in-depth definition as well as an explanation of what they do.
 Typically what makes an “asset protection trust” different from another kind of trust, is that it is a “self-settled” spendthrift trust.
 This means that you are the settlor and the beneficiary with a certain amount of control over how the trust assets are used.
 Trust settlors fund the trust while the beneficiaries benefit from trust assets.
 The trust is its own separate legal vehicle that can own property, bank accounts or just about any type of asset, including investment accounts.
 Cash, stocks and bonds, real estate, personal possessions, collections, automobiles and personal property are all types of assets that can be transferred to a trust.

 When assets are placed into a trust, they are separate from the settlor, therefore if the settlor is sued, only the individual’s personal assets can be pursued.
 Even the trust assets that are being distributed to the beneficiary are off limits through protective provisions (legal language) in the trust deed.
 This means that the benefit of the trust assets are not up for grabs to creditors, court orders or available to satisfy judgments.